21isenough/LightningATM/docs/guide/add_on_zero2.md

 4. Option: Install PaPiRus display library
 5. Carry out updates and installations
 6. Install and test the display
-7. Edit utilis.py
-8. Create and edit the config.ini
+7. Create and edit the config.ini
-9. Postprocessing
+8. Postprocessing

 ---